Red Light Cameras: How They Work and Where They are Located!

 First, make sure that you know exactly where the red light cameras are located.
 For Long Island, you can find this information on numerous websites.
 In New York State, most of these cameras are found in the New York City metropolitan area.
 Additionally, some GPS navigation apps notify you when you are approaching an intersection with these cameras.

 If you are at a camera intersection and you want to make a right turn on red (where it is allowed), make sure you come to a full stop, with your foot on the brake pedal, for a minimum of three seconds.
 Finally, be aware that red light cameras often cause drivers to slam on their brakes out of fear of running the red light.
-Make sure you are a safe distance from any cars in front to you.
-This should always apply to whenever you are driving!
+Make sure you are a safe distance from any cars in front of you.
+This should always apply whenever you are driving!

 Conclusion